From collection Person List

 Photograph of Burnmouth

-Black and white photograph of the entrance facade of Burnmouth, a summer cottage located on Eden Street, Bar Harbor.
-Burnmouth was designed by Boston architect William Ralph Emerson and built by contractor John E. Clark over the winter…
+Color photograph of the entrance of Burnmouth, a summer cottage located on Eden Street, Bar Harbor.
+Burnmouth was designed by Boston architect William Ralph Emerson and built by contractor John E. Clark in 1885-86.
+The original owner w…